What Is Cookie Consent in Canada?

 Key Point: You don't need consent for these, but you must still disclose them in your privacy policy.

+Recommended, but not always required.
 These enhance user experience but aren't strictly necessary:

 Examples: